Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 For example, instead of listing all employees, I can quickly find total years worked,
 average experience per role, or number of employees in each category.

-This makes SQL more powerful for analytics — moving from raw data to insights.
-It’s clicking now that this is the foundation of data analysis.